genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_12.3_2022.md

 $ vmd ./param.pdb ./param1.dcd
 ```

-"`param*.ene`" files contain the energies at different solute
+`param*.ene` files contain the energies at different solute
 temperatures at the snapshots of each replica.
 For example, `param1.ene`
 is shown below.
 The second column represents the potential energy at
 300.00 K. The third, fourth, and fifth columns represent the potential
-energies, which are estimated at [318.12 K, 337.14 K, and 351.26 K,
+energies, which are estimated at 318.12 K, 337.14 K, and 351.26 K,
 respectively, using the trajectory of 300.00
-K.]
+K.

 ``` toml
  300       -38420.8021     -38420.7701     -38420.6700     -38420.5615